 Cereal.
 Possibly everyone’s FAVORITE convenience food, but definitely one of the WORST foods you can eat, especially in the morning.
 The commercials and advertising for cereal really get under my skin, too.
 These sugar and chemical-filled foods are usually marketed toward kids, using bright colors and funny characters to grab your child’s attention.
 Oh, and their slogans…I bet we know them all.
+If you are looking for healthy supplements check out the latest exipure reviews.

 Do you recognize any of these clever advertising taglines?
 (Source)